tabler/tabler/src/pages/_docs/cards.md

 ## Card with title and image

 To create a more visually appealing card, add a title and an image.
-Thanks to that, the card will go well with your inteface design and draw users' attention.
+Thanks to that, the card will go well with your interface design and draw users' attention.

 {% capture code %}
 {% include cards/card.html img-top=true title="Card with title and image" %}